CodeSleeve/laravel-stapler/README.md

 ### refresh
 The `refresh` command can be used to reprocess uploaded images on a model's attachments.
-It workds by calling the reprocess() method on each of the model's attachments (or on specific attachments only).
+It works by calling the reprocess() method on each of the model's attachments (or on specific attachments only).
 This is very useful for adding new styles to an existing attachment when a file has already been uploaded for that attachment.

 Reprocess all attachments for the ProfilePicture model:
 `php artisan stapler:refresh ProfilePicture`